SOCIETY

 SAPRI is committed to ensuring equality, diversity and inclusivity in the marine and polar research environment.

-SAPRI is currently developing a Code of Conduct to help ensure a safe and inclusive space for the South African marine and polar community.
-The Code of Conduct is still in development and will be adapted from the Scientific Committee on Antarctic Research (SCAR) Code of Conduct.
-Once available, it will be shared here.
+SAPRI is supporting stakeholders to develop a Code of Conduct to help ensure a safe and inclusive space for the South African marine and polar community.

 FEATURED NEWS